Ian McCall (fighter): Rizin Fighting Federation

 On October 16, 2017, it was announced that McCall had signed with Japan's Rizin Fighting Federation.

 McCall's debut was against Manel Kape, as part of Rizin's 2017 Bantamweight World Grand Prix.
 He lost the fight in the first round by doctor's stoppage due to a cut from the ring ropes.

 For his second fight for the promotion, McCall faced fellow UFC veteran Kyoji Horiguchi in the main event at Rizin 10 on May 6, 2018.
 He lost the fight via knockout just nine seconds into the first round.

 Retirement

 On May 21, 2018, McCall announced his retirement during The MMA Hour podcast.

+Professional grappling career

+McCall competed against Mike John at Subversiv 10 on April 13, 2024.
+He lost the match by submission.

 Personal life

 McCall has a young daughter and a stepson.
-Alicia suffers from epilepsy and McCall says he will stand by her side as long as she lets him.
-The couple still haven't set a wedding date but McCall says if he is lucky, it won't be long.

 In a 2012 interview with Ariel Helwani, McCall stated that during a hiatus after his last fight in the WEC he overdosed on a combination of oxycodone, GHB, Xanax and other tranquilizers.
 He awoke two days later in a hospital and later found out his breathing and heartbeat had both stopped.
 He was revived and recovered to full health within a matter of weeks.